 It is at the curve ball points in life that people often seek out a therapist.
-When I’m working with people who are at this point, one of the common challenges they are encountering isn’t emotional, but involves the regular tasks of life.
-They are stressed about home maintenance, groceries, laundry, auto repairs, cutting the grass/snow shoveling…all the ‘bricks and mortar’ things that need to be done, no matter what else is going on in life.
+When I’m working with people who are at this point, one of the common challenges they are encountering isn’t emotional but involves the regular tasks of life.
+They are stressed about home maintenance, groceries, laundry, auto repairs, cutting the grass/snow shovelling…all the ‘bricks and mortar’ things that need to be done, no matter what else is going on in life.

-Edith is a 40 year-old, parent of 10 year-old twins.
+Edith is a 40-year-old, parent of 10-year-old twins.
 She was diagnosed two years ago with fibromyalgia.
 By working with her doctor and making lifestyle changes, her symptoms had decreased significantly.
 Just as Edith thought that life was beginning to feel manageable, her long-term partner said that they wanted to end their relationship and was moving across the country.

 Edith was devastated!
 Suddenly she became a single parent of twins as well as in charge of running the household on her own.
 The increase in stress led to an increase in her symptoms.
-Any one of these changes in life situations would be enough to make someone feel overwhelmed.
+Anyone of these changes in life situations would be enough to make someone feel overwhelmed.
 Unfortunately, Edith was handed both–with one exacerbating the other.
 Edith was having trouble coping.

 The Power of Habit

 One thing that is true about humans, is that we are ‘creatures of habit’.
 If we’ve done something for a while, we feel that we should continue to do it…and in the same way.
 On some level this mode of being serves us well.
-We don’t have to keep rethinking how to do routine tasks…we go on autopilot, leaving brain space to think about others things.
+We don’t have to keep rethinking how to do routine tasks…we go on autopilot, leaving brain space to think about other things.
 However, sometimes this habit isn’t in our best interest.
 We need to make alterations.
-Habits are difficult to overcome when our lives are on a even keel, and when we are stressed we don’t usually have the mental space to make changes.
+Habits are difficult to overcome when our lives are on an even keel, and when we are stressed we don’t usually have the mental space to make changes.

 When I suggest to people that they may want to try something different, I’m often met with the response “but I’ve always done it that way” or “so and so will be so disappointed if I stop doing this” or “If I don’t do it, I’m failing as a …..”.